What is AbortController?

 object.Why do we need to use AbortController?

-For example, when users want to search for something on our web application.
+For instance, when users want to search for something on our web application.

 - Request 1 (R1):